XiaoXIguaZI/UST_YieldCurve_Analysis/README.md

 # UST Yield Curve Analysis

 ## 📌 Project Overview
 This project is part of the broader **UST Yield Curve Analysis** repository, which aims to update the **classic method of fitting yield curves using CRSP monthly bonds data**.
-The original research was conducted by **T.S.
-Coleman, Roger, and Fisher**, and our goal is to refine their methodology for yield curve estimation.
+The original research was conducted by **Coleman, Ibbotson, and Fisher**, and our goal is to refine their methodology for yield curve estimation and market dynamics analysis.

 This specific module **compares different forward rate curve models** by processing `.pkl` output files and generating:
 - **Monthly yield curve comparison plots** for specific `quotedate`s (**display_comparison.py**).